toruta39/ViewTe/packages/vtx/README.md

 Configure your selenium node using the `selenium-mac-node.conf.json` or `selenium-win10-node.conf.json` and replace `hub` with `http://<selenium_grid_hub_ip>:4444`.

-Sample file can be found at: TK
+Sample file can be found at: <https://github.com/toruta39/ViewTe/blob/master/packages/vtx/examples/conf/server>

 ### Step 4 Start your node for desktop browser testing